wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/ch04-web-integration-and-apis/_index.md

 2. Configure editor for 4-space indentation per PEP 8.
 3. Run: `python ex3_exporter.py`.
 4. **How to Test**:
-   - Verify `data/test.csv` exists with correct data.
+   - Verify `data/test.csv` exists with correct data and columns `userId`, `id`, `title`, `body`.
-   - Test with empty transactions: Should not create CSV.
+   - Test with empty posts: Should not create CSV.

 ### Exercise 4: MVC Organizer

-Refactor a fetcher to use MVC structure, with 4-space indentation per PEP 8.
+Refactor a post manager to use MVC structure for `https://jsonplaceholder.typicode.com/posts`, with 4-space indentation per PEP 8, performing GET, POST, PUT, PATCH, and DELETE.

 **Sample Input**: